 didu means elder sister or it could mean grandmother even. now why should a grandfather address his granddaughter as either of those… but then didu is also an endearment, and since when have endearments made perfect sense.

 runa giggled and chanted, “i’ll call this mother’s house! i’ll call this boro mammi’s house! i’ll call this grandmother’s house…! yes, dadu?”

-shotto babu, laughed slightly and murmured, “do that! now didu, i have some work…”
+shotto babu murmured with a little laugh, “do that! now didu, i have some work…”

 shotto babu realised he was trying not to smile, he said, “you do? who’s shoshshoti?”